Abedishere/503PC5/SCREENCAST_SCRIPT.md

 # Setup
 cd 503PC5
 cat README.md  # Show documentation
+cat .env  # Show API keys configured

+# Test individual servers
+python -c "import asyncio; from weather_servers.forecast_server import get_current_weather; print(asyncio.run(get_current_weather(location='London')))"

+python -c "import asyncio; from weather_servers.air_quality_server import get_air_quality; print(asyncio.run(get_air_quality(location='Beijing')))"

-# Demos
+# Run agent
-python examples/demo_geocoding.py
-python examples/demo_routing.py
-python examples/demo_poi.py
-python agent.py
+python weather_agent.py

 # Tests
 pytest tests/ -v

 # Show structure
-tree -I '__pycache__|*.pyc|.git'
+ls -R weather_servers/
+ls tests/
 ```

 ## Visual Elements

 - Terminal with clear, large font
-- VS Code or editor for code walkthrough
+- VS Code for code walkthrough
 - Show project structure
-- Highlight key code sections
+- Highlight API responses with real data
 - Show test output with green checkmarks
+- Display .env file with API keys (for demo purposes)

 ## Speaking Points

-**Opening**: "Today I'm demonstrating map servers built with the Model Context Protocol and OpenAI Agents SDK.
-This project implements three MCP-compliant servers for geocoding, routing, and points of interest."
+**Opening**: "Today I'm demonstrating weather servers built with the Model Context Protocol and OpenAI Agents SDK.
+This project implements two MCP-compliant servers for weather forecasts and air quality monitoring, using the OpenWeather API and Minstral via OpenRouter."

-**During Geocoding Demo**: "The geocoding server converts addresses to coordinates and vice versa.
-Notice how the results include confidence scores and detailed location information."

-**During Routing Demo**: "The routing server calculates routes between points.
-It supports multiple transportation modes—driving, walking, cycling, and transit—each with different distances and times."

-**During POI Demo**: "The POI server helps discover places.
-You can search by category, filter by rating and price, and get detailed information about specific locations."
+**During Weather Demo**: "The weather forecast server provides real-time weather conditions and 5-day forecasts.
+Notice the actual temperature and weather description coming from OpenWeather's API.
+The forecasts are in 3-hour intervals, which is what the free tier provides."

+**During Air Quality Demo**: "The air quality server delivers real pollution data including AQI, PM2.5, and other pollutants.
+It provides health recommendations based on the AQI level—notice how it warns about health effects when pollution is high.
+This is real data for Beijing, which often has air quality concerns."

-**During Agent Demo**: "The agent intelligently routes queries to the appropriate tools.
-When you ask about coordinates, it uses geocoding.
-For routes, it calls the routing server.
-It handles natural language and provides conversational responses."
+**During Agent Demo**: "The agent uses Minstral model to understand natural language and route queries to the appropriate server.
+Ask about weather, it calls the forecast server.
+Ask about air quality, it uses the air quality server.
+The integration is seamless."

-**Code Walkthrough**: "The code uses Pydantic for type safety—notice how coordinates are validated and ratings are constrained to 0-5.
-All operations are async for performance.
-The mock data allows testing without API keys, but switching to real APIs is straightforward—just uncomment these lines."

-**Testing**: "Comprehensive tests ensure reliability.
-We have over 50 test cases covering normal operations, edge cases, and error conditions."

-**Challenges**: "The main challenge was making the servers work with different API providers.
-The solution was careful abstraction—the interface remains consistent regardless of whether you're using Google Maps, OpenStreetMap, or Mapbox."
+**Testing**: "Tests verify the servers work with the actual OpenWeather API.
+We test current weather, forecasts, air quality, and error handling for invalid locations."

+**Challenges**: "The main challenge was working within free tier limitations.
+Weather alerts require a paid subscription, so we excluded them.
+We only get 3-hour forecast intervals, not true hourly data.
+The solution was designing servers that provide maximum value within those constraints.
+Integration with DeepSeek via OpenRouter required configuring the base URL and model correctly."

-**Closing**: "This project demonstrates building production-ready AI agent tools following MCP conventions.
-The servers are type-safe, well-tested, and compatible with multiple LLM providers.
-Future enhancements could include real API integration, visualization, and more sophisticated agent behaviors.
+**Closing**: "This project demonstrates building production-ready weather servers following MCP conventions with real API integration.
+The servers use OpenWeather's free tier and integrate with DeepSeek for intelligent query routing.
+It's type-safe, well-tested, and ready for real-world use.
+Future enhancements could include caching, weather map visualization, and integration with calendar apps.
 Thank you!"

 ## Tips for Recording

 1. **Audio**: Use good microphone, minimize background noise
 2. **Video**: Screen resolution 1920x1080, ensure code is readable
 3. **Pacing**: Speak clearly, not too fast
-4. **Preparation**: Test all commands beforehand
+4. **Preparation**: Test all commands beforehand, ensure API keys work
-5. **Backup**: Have screenshots ready in case demos fail
+5. **Backup**: Have screenshots ready in case API is down
-6. **Editing**: Cut any long pauses or errors
+6. **Editing**: Cut any API wait times or errors
 7. **Captions**: Consider adding subtitles for accessibility

+## API Considerations

+- Ensure OpenWeather API key has remaining quota
+- Test API calls before recording
+- Have backup data/screenshots if API fails
+- Note that API responses may vary based on current weather
+- Air quality data may be unavailable for some locations

 ## Post-Production Checklist

 - [ ] Trim beginning and end
-- [ ] Cut any long waits or errors
+- [ ] Cut any long API waits or errors
 - [ ] Add title slide with name and date
-- [ ] Add section markers/chapters if platform supports
+- [ ] Add section markers for each server demo
 - [ ] Check audio levels
+- [ ] Blur API keys if showing .env file
 - [ ] Export in high quality (1080p minimum)
 - [ ] Upload to platform (YouTube, Vimeo, etc.)
 - [ ] Test playback before submission